 And Now We Are Going to Have a Party (collector’s boxed set, in stock)

-- The Hild audio CD, and Always have to be ordered.
+- The Hild audio CD has to be ordered.
 Allow some time.

 - Assuming the audio CD comes shrink-wrapped, I’d have to open the wrap to sign, so do please be aware of that.